refutationalist/saur/README.md

 Put the resulting file in the ```kernel``` line of your domU config, and GRUB will look for the standard grub.cfg line and try to boot appropriately.

 > [!WARNING]
 > PV GRUB does not understand Zstd kernel compression, which means it can't boot stock Arch Linux kernels.
 An uncompressed kernel can be created using the ```extract_vmlinux``` script found in the ```linux-headers``` package.
 A potential pacman hook is in the works, but should be easy to figure out.
+PVH GRUB does not have this issue.

 ### Future Plans for Xen in Arch